raqueltsato/react-weather-app/README.md

 This page is available only if you login.
 This app allows to explore the current weather in any city you enter in the input text.
-To get back in previusly page, you have to logout.
+To get back in previously page, you have to logout.

 ![](https://github.com/raqueltsato/react-weather-app/blob/master/src/assets/explorePage.gif)